mikewacker/redshell/README.md

 prohibited bytes found
 ```

-Notes:

-*   Red Shell supports any input format that ShellNoob supports.
-*   Red Shell also has the `--64` and `--intel` options.
-*   Red Shell can use either a custom blacklist or a custom whitelist.
-*   By default, Red Shell will check for nulls (00) and newlines (0a).
+It looks like the `mov al, 0xb` instruction contains a prohibited byte: `0b`. `scanf()` will treat this byte as a delimiter.

 ### Fixing Prohibited Bytes

-Now that we know which instruction is bad \[`mov al, 0xb`\], let's try to find a way to replace it.
+Next, let's try to find a way to replace this instruction.
 Red Shell has one additional format that can let us directly test assembly instructions.

 ```
 > ./redshell.py --from-asm-text 'mov al,0x3b; sub al,0x30' --blacklist=00,09-0d,20 --intel